wpernath/book-example/README.md

 - OpenShift GitOps
 - OpenShift Pipelines
 - Crunchy Postgres for Kubernetes by Crunchy Data

+## A quick Note on Quarkus Versions
+If you want to use latest Quarkus versions, please make sure to install the matching requirements for that version of Quarkus.
+Have a look at the following [guide](https://quarkus.io/guides/getting-started)

 ## Getting an OpenShift instance
 You have three possible options to get an OpenShift installation